sillelien/base-alpine/README.md

 Also this image supports syslog logging, all syslog messages will be sent to stderr - no more losing syslog logging!

-This image aims to be a suitable base image for people who want to deploy to [Tutum](http://tutum.co) - hence why it has a specific dnsmasq service for tutum.io.

 ## Usage Notes

 ### Shell